barrettotte/IBMi-Book/preface/about.md

 I was lucky enough to score my first job writing Java/ColdFusion that interfaces with the IBMi.
 After awhile, I got tired of the IBMi being a "black box".
 So, I decided to build some windows and lights.
 With the help of my coworkers, I was given the opportunity and support to learn the basics of the IBMi.

-## Source Code
-All of the code will be embedded on the pages of this book in a readable format.
-As far as source goes, I just have a huge dump of source code in an IBMi-like folder structure here https://github.com/barrettotte/IBM-RPG .

 ## Special Thanks